 Pity Me, a barley wine so good you’ll want to savour every moment of it.
 This reminded Jimmy of a triple IPA due to the bitterness however it is balanced out with the sweetness of the barley wine.
 This was one of the smoothest, easiest to down barley wines he’s ever had.
 You can definitely taste the high ABV in this but it is so delicious and smooth, you won’t even mind it.

 Note: We tried this one on a separate trip to Carmel Craft in August 2020.

 If you love a thick stout you can chew, Ollie’s Day Off is exactly what you’ve been looking for.
-This stout kicks you in the teeth with it’s 9.6% ABV but the chocolate and coffee notes make you keep coming back for more.
+This stout kicks you in the teeth with it’s 9.6% ABV but the chocolate and coffee notes with hints of coconut make you keep coming back for more.
 Ollie’s Day Off is a great beer to sip, make sure you find the time to sit back, relax, and enjoy the evening with this rich stout.

 Fun Fact: The term “imperial” was used in the 1800s to describe stouts that were brewed in England but shipped to the imperial court of Russia.
 Today, it is used to indicate top-of-the-line beers with higher alcohol content.
 (The Kitchn)